cogent3/cogent3/doc/draw/aln/plot_aln-dotplot-3.rst

 Visualising an alignment with good parameter choices
 ----------------------------------------------------

 Let's align the same sequences, but with more biologically realistic parameters.
-The default parameters for the progressive aligner are a good choice for this example as they have a low probability of opening a gap, but a high probability of extending a gap.
+The default parameters for the progressive aligner are a better choice as they have a low probability of opening a gap, but a high probability of extending a gap.

 .. note:: The default parameters (of any program) are not always the best choice, but they are a good starting point for many alignments.